Wainhouse/Kangor_fe/README.md

 ## About the Project

-Kangor is an e-commerce platform that allows users to browse and purchase kangaroo-themed merchandise.
-The Kangor Frontend is built using React, Redux, React Router, Axios, Bootstrap, Font Awesome, Jest, and Enzyme.
+Kangor is a Nodejs, Expressjs, Reactjs, and PostgreSQL full-stack application.
+It is a news app that allows users to scroll through articles.
+The articles can be liked and commented on by users.
+It's mobile-friendly and responsive.

 ### Features

-- Browse and search for kangaroo-themed merchandise
+- Browse News
-- Add items to your cart and checkout
+- Add Comments and Like to your favourite posts
-- View your order history and order details
+- Sort by topics
 - Create and manage your Kangor account

 ### Initial Designs